 Apply after cleansing

-Cleanse face as normal.
-Apply hibiscus toner to a soft cotton pad and sweep gently across clean face and neck.
+Put some on a soft cotton pad and sweep gently over clean face and neck.
 Avoid the eye area.
-Allow 60 seconds to absorb then apply moisturiser or prescribed topical immediately.
+Wait 60 seconds to absorb, then apply moisturizer.

 -